harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 **New theory:** Maybe `NpgsqlExecutionStrategy` is retrying the operation?

 Execution strategies in EF Core handle transient failures by retrying operations.
-We thought:
+I thought:

 1. Maybe `NpgsqlExecutionStrategy` is retrying `SaveChangesAsync`
 2. Each retry would call `SavingChangesAsync` again
 3. Our interceptor doesn't clear state between retries
 4. Result: duplicate event processing

-We checked our DbContext configuration and found we didn't have `EnableRetryOnFailure()` configured.
-Plus, even if we did, retries only happen on **transient failures**, and our tests were **succeeding** with no errors.
+I checked the DbContext configuration and found we didn't have `EnableRetryOnFailure()` configured.
+Plus, even if we did, retries only happen on **transient failures**, and the tests were **succeeding** (kinda) with no errors.

 ### Dead End #3